 From 1 January 2022, all medical practitioners who wish to commence their candidacy and attempt the Fellowship exams must have undertaken an RACGP-approved program and met all exam eligibility requirements of the respective training pathway.

-For further information, please read the Fellowship Exams Policy, or the General Practice Experience Pathway - Exam Eligibility Policy, or the Practice Experience Program - Specialist Stream Partially Comparable Exam Eligibility Policy.
+For further information, refer to the Fellowship Exams Policy, General Practice Experience Pathway - Exam Eligibility Policy, Practice Experience Program - Specialist Stream Partially Comparable Exam Eligibility Policy.